5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225_stock_vs_cstmfw.md

 ### Modded firmware users
 - Luckily for us, the .dext version is still present under /S/L/DriverExtensions
-- Therefore you need to disable boot-args `dk.e1000=0` and `e1000=0` if you haven't already so that the I225 can connect to the .dext version of the driver.
+- Therefore you need to disable boot-args `dk.e1000=0` and `e1000=0` so that the I225 can connect to the .dext version of the driver.
-- So, if you are using the modded firmware this works without issues.
+- If you are using the modded firmware this works without issues.

 I have working Internet from macOS Catalina all the way up to Ventura.